RazaProdigy/Social-Distancing-Using-Edge-Computing/social_distancing-master/README.md

 - [x] Add demo video link and other required resources to reproduce the demo results.
 - [x] Add instructions to add custom person detector into the project

-# Collaboration
-The pull requests are welcome.
-If you have any questions, please email me at **mmaaz60@gmail.com**.